ArpitAswal/ImageContent/README.md

 User Authentication:
 Users can sign up and sign in using Firebase authentication.
+After signing up with an email, users must verify their email by clicking on a link sent to their email address.

 Image and Content Upload:
 Users can upload images from their gallery or capture new images using their camera.